-In order to reduce such data entry errors, a checksum for T.001 compliant beacons has been implemented on the IBRD and some national registration databases, whereby the beacon manufacturer calculates and provides a 5 digit checksum, which is checked during registration data entry to identify possible input errors.
+In order to reduce such data entry errors, a checksum for T.001 compliant beacons has been implemented on the IBRD and some national registration databases and is under development or implemented for T.018 compliant beacons, whereby the beacon manufacturer calculates and provides a 5 digit checksum, which is checked during registration data entry to identify possible input errors.

+Provision of the beacon registration checksum by manufacturers, though not required, is strongly encouraged.
 Guidelines on the use of the beacon registration checksum are provided in Annex D.